 If some molar tissue still remains even after removal, it may continue to grow and become cancerous.
 This complication occurs in about one out of five molar pregnancies.

 The fertilized egg triggers a pregnancy response in your body, which starts producing hormones to prepare for pregnancy.
-If your doctor detects elevated levels of human chorionic gonadotropic (HCG) in your blood, it might indicate that you still have some molar tissue growing in your uterus.
+If your doctor detects elevated levels of human chorionic gonadotropic (HCG) in your blood, it could mean that you still have some molar tissue growing in your uterus.
 This is known as persistent gestational trophoblastic disease (GTD).

 Signs and Symptoms of a Molar Pregnancy

-A molar pregnancy will at first seem like a normal pregnancy.
-You may get morning sickness or miss your period.
-But usually you will see other symptoms as well, such as:
+At first, the condition may seem like a normal pregnancy.
+You might get morning sickness or miss your period.
+But usually, you will see other distressing symptoms, such as:

 - Vaginal bleeding

 - Pressure in the pelvis